-For applicants to the MEd Special Education program, the appropriate exam may be required prior to enrollment in the program, depending on state requirements for certification, particularly for Alternative Teaching Certification Route students.
+No exams are required for admission to the M.Ed.
+Special Education (Teacher Certification) program.
+However, the appropriate exam(s) may be required prior to enrollment in the program, depending on state requirements for certification, particularly for Alternative Teaching Certification Route students.